Early Adopters

 VISTA: Viable Implementation of SATRE, SACRO and Tools for AI

 Scaling research using sensitive data in Trusted Research Environments (TREs) is complex, with challenges in automation, disclosure control, and AI model training.
-VISTA will support efforts to tackle these challenges by piloting key TREvolution standards and capabilities.
+VISTA supported efforts to tackle these challenges by piloting key TREvolution standards and capabilities.

-Drawing on insights from the East of England SDE’s platform development, which follows the SATRE reference architecture developed as part of the DARE UK Phase 1 Driver Projects, VISTA will help refine SATRE to ensure it meets the needs of future TRE implementations.
-The project will also test and assess Semi-Automated Checking of Research Outputs (SACRO) tooling at scale, to support its readiness for wider adoption.
+Drawing on insights from the East of England SDE’s platform development, which follows the SATRE (Standardised Architecture for Trusted Research Environments) reference architecture developed as part of the DARE UK Phase 1 Driver Projects, VISTA helped refine SATRE to ensure it meets the needs of future TRE implementations.
+The project also tested and assessed Semi-Automated Checking of Research Outputs (SACRO) tooling at scale, to support its readiness for wider adoption.

-VISTA’s efforts will ultimately enhance TRE/SDE standards and capabilities, allowing researchers to safely train and export AI and machine learning models, enabling and speeding up new projects and advancing research for patient and public benefit.
+VISTA’s efforts ultimately enhanced TRE/SDE standards and capabilities, unlocking the possibility of researchers to safely train and export AI and machine learning models, enabling and speeding up new projects and advancing research for patient and public benefit.

-- Deliver a gold-standard benchmarking of a SATRE TRE implementation, supporting its next stage of development.
+- Delivered a gold-standard benchmarking of a SATRE TRE implementation, supporting its next stage of development.

-- Test and refine semi-automated research output checking within the East of England SDE, improving its readiness for adoption across other TREs.
+- Tested and refined semi-automated research output checking within the East of England SDE, improving its readiness for adoption across other TREs.

-- Safely train and export outputs from AI and machine learning models, enabling previously unfeasible projects to move forward.
+- Safely trained and exported outputs from AI and machine learning models, enabling previously unfeasible projects to move forward.

-- Support AI model readiness for real-world deployment in NHS services, benefiting patients and the public.
+- Supported AI model readiness for real-world deployment in NHS services, benefiting patients and the public.

 Project information